sbj028/DeepConvolutionalForestParameterRegression/README.md

 The ground reference AGB data are part of the Tanzanian National Forest Inventory program.
 They are confidential and, therefore, not publicly available.
 The ground reference SV data from Norway are private property and, therefore, not publicly available.
 Thus are the masks representing the ground reference target data, and the coverage of the ALS-derived SV prediction maps for the Norwegian datasets not publicly available.

+## Tanzanian models:
+The Tanzanian models were trained using a false-colour (RGB) Sentinel-1 image patches, i.e. each having the shape 64x64x3.
+In total, the number of target channels were two, stacked as follows `[ALS-derived prediction maps, ground reference target mask]`.
+See [here](https://arxiv.org/abs/2306.11103) for the paper and reference to the input and target data.

+## Norwegian models:
+The Norwegian models were trained using 9-channel Sentinel-1 image patches, i.e. each having the shape 64x64x9.
+In total, the number of target channels were three, stacked as follows `[ALS-derived prediction maps, timber volume mask, ground reference target mask]`.
+See [here](https://arxiv.org/abs/2306.11103) for the paper and reference to the input and target data.

 # Source code
 The source code for the paper _"Forest Parameter Prediction by Multiobjective Deep Learning of Regression Models Trained with Pseudo-Target Imputation"_, see [here](https://arxiv.org/abs/2306.11103) for the paper, can be found in the `python` directory.